rmitchellscott/xovi-qmd-extensions/README.md

 ## Original Extensions

 ### betterToc.qmd ###
-Adds the ability to add, delete*, and edit* Table of Contents entries in documents.
+Adds the ability to add, delete*, and edit* Table of Contents entries in notebooks, PDFs, and EPUBs.
 On-disk, ToC data is stored inside the UUID directory for the document in a toc.rm file.
 This syncs between devices via cloud sync.
 EPUB reflows can result in small amounts of drift due to limitations in progress calculation.